Get out and vote Tuesday, November 3, 2015!

-It is important to vote and make your voice heard in this year’s election.
-This election is about you.
+It is important to vote and make your voice heard in the next election.

 Before You Vote

-Now that you are educated on the issues, have the facts, know the truth and are familiar with what will be on the ballot, it's time to Get Out and Vote!
+Now that you are educated and are familiar with who will be on the ballot, it's time to Get Out and Vote!

 Registering to vote

 - You must be registered 30 days prior to the election date.

 If you have never voted before or have only voted sparingly in the past you probably have questions about voting.
 To help remove any confusion or uncertainty that might keep you from the polls, here are some important things that you should know:

 The next election will be held on Tuesday, November 3, 2015.

 Polls will be open from 6:30am until 7:30pm.